 It has multiple functions, lots of buttons, and doesn't come with a whole ton of instructions on exactly how all of these things are supposed to work.
 So, like the rest of us, you turn to the internet to figure out how to use it, amiright?

-The thing is, you can use it in multiple ways, so there’s no one right answer.
+The thing is, you can use it in multiple ways, so there's no one right answer.
 When I first started cooking in it, I decided to start out with basics.
-Sweet potatoes and eggs.
+Sweet potatoes, chicken breasts, and eggs.

-And for six months, those were the only two things I cooked in my Instant Pot.
+And for six months, those were the only three things I cooked in my Instant Pot.
 (Not joking.)

-How do I set up my Instant Pot sweet potatoes?
+How to set up Instant Pot sweet potatoes

 First things first - not all sweet potatoes are grown equally.
 (As you can see from my jumbo on the far left, and middle minis.)